ceddlyburge/dijkstra-ish/readme.md

 - The retraces_existing_leg method is a good fit in RouteExtension but does not as much make sense in RouteCandidate.
 - RouteExtension has a specific initialise method, and I prefer to only have one constructor for each class where possible.
 - RouteExtension.route_candidate encapsulates a useful bit of logic that would not be easily possible if the class didn't exist.
+- There is no overlap in the methods of the two classes

-- really RoutePermutations was doing most (too much) of the work itself
+### Really RoutePermutations was doing most (too much) of the work itself

+I have introduced a new RouteExtensions class, which removes a lot of code from RoutePermutations, and probably more importantly improves the readability of the code in RoutePermutations.

+TODO: fix up rubymine suggestions
+TODO: fix up non_retracing_permutations_from, shortest_distance and add to law of demeter comments

 - simple use of instance data, e.g. for the invariant route topology used in route permutations, could have reduced a lot of code
 - naming of some classes and methods i found questionable: